Pigs are Valuable

 - Precision manure application and advancements in manure storage have enhanced the benefits of the nutrient cycle

-Animal Care Top Priority
+Animal Care is a Top Priority

 - Pigs are fed high-quality diets that meet their nutritional needs.